krother/Python3_Basics_Tutorial/first_steps/python_shell.md

 ----

-### Exercise 7: White Rabbits
+### Exercise 7: Rabbit Multiplication

-In April you have 10 white rabbits:
+In April you have 10 rabbits:

-    :::python3
     rabbits = 10

 The rabbits constantly multiply.
-Every month, their number grows by 20%.
-In May you already have 12 rabbits.
+Every month, their number grows by **20%**.
+Therefore, you will have 12 rabbits in May.

 **How many rabbits will you have in December?**

 #### Hints:

 - assume that rabbits never die
-- it is OK to calculate with fractions of rabbits
+- it is ok to calculate with fractions of rabbits
-- it is OK to copy the same line(s) multiple times for each month
+- it is ok to copy the same lines multiple times for each month